 Absolutely.
-Air pollution levels can be as much as 100 times worse indoors than outdoors.
-The American Lung Association found that the majority of people spend 90% of their time indoors, making it important for homeowners to be aware of indoor air quality (IAQ) in Edmonton.
+Air pollution concentration can be nearly 100 times greater indoors than outdoors.
+The American Lung Association found that many people spend 90% of their time indoors, making it important for homeowners to be aware of indoor air quality (IAQ) in Edmonton.

-Many regular household products lead to poor indoor air quality, including:
+Many standard household things lead to poor indoor air quality, including:

 - Chemicals in parts of carpet, furniture, upholstery and drapes

-The snug construction of new homes also contributes significantly to poor IAQ.
-Upgrades like weather stripping and storm doors are used to decrease heating and cooling costs.
-However, they also block adequate ventilation by keeping interior air in and exterior air out.
-The consequence can be an increase of fumes inside your home.
+The secure construction of new homes also contributes significantly to poor IAQ.
+Upgrades like weather stripping and storm doors are used to lower utility costs.
+However, they also block adequate ventilation by keeping interior air in and outside air out.
+The consequence can be an increase of fumes within your home.

-Bad IAQ can be a direct or indirect source of various health issues.
-Medical experts have determined that nearly half of all illnesses are caused or irritated by indoor air pollution.
+Inferior IAQ can be a direct or indirect trigger of some health issues.
+Medical experts have found that up to half of all illnesses are caused or worsened by indoor air pollution.

-Pollutants in your home can lead to flu-like symptoms such as headaches, nausea and respiratory sensitivity.
+Pollutants in your home can lead to flu-like symptoms such as headaches, nausea and respiratory inflammation.
 It can also aggravate allergies and asthma.

-Adequate ventilation also plays an important role in improving indoor air quality, since it decreases the concentration of indoor pollutants.
+Adequate ventilation also plays an important role in improving indoor air quality, since it lowers the concentration of indoor pollutants.